1. Is the contractor a full-time solar installer exclusively focused on solar?

 LightWave Solar understands that solar customers are buying production, not system size.
 Thus, we recommend high-performing solar panels and accurately estimate kilowatt-hour production over time.
 We use several production estimators including PV Watts, PV Syst, and PV Sol.
-Our production estimates account for shading if applicable (using Solar Pathfinder or Solmetric SunEye), orientation, and pitch.
+Our production estimates account for shading if applicable (using Solmetric SunEye), orientation, and pitch.
 Our estimates can be verified on-line at the National Renewable Energy Laboratories (NREL) site.

 9. Does the contractor have Full NABCEP-certified Solar PV Installers on staff?

-LightWave Solar has six fully-certified NABCEP Solar PV Professionals on staff, more than any other company in the Southeast.
+LightWave Solar has 9 fully-certified NABCEP Solar PV Professionals on staff, more than any other company in the Southeast.
 NABCEP stands for the North American Board of Certified Energy Practitioners, and it is the gold standard for solar PV certification.
 The full NABCEP certificate is earned after passing a rigorous exam covering design, installation and codes, as well as meeting experience and training requirements.
 Conversely, NABCEP’s entry-level certificate requires no installation experience.

 10. Is the contractor a member of TenneSEIA?

 LightWave Solar is a Charter member of the Tennessee Solar Energy Industries Association (TenneSEIA), and LightWave Solar’s President and CEO, Chris Koczaja, serves as President of TenneSEIA.
 TenneSEIA represents and advocates for the solar industry in Tennessee, and membership shows a commitment to the industry.